Vanilla-IceCream/vite-plugin-fastify-routes/README.md

 # vite-plugin-fastify-routes

-File system based routing for Fastify applications using Vite.
+File-based routing for Fastify applications using Vite.

 ## Installation